Skip to main content

 Consume bottled or purified water.

-Tap water in Paraguay may not be safe for consumption.
-Stick to bottled or purified water to avoid waterborne illnesses.
+Tap water in Paraguay isn't always safe to drink.
+Stick to bottled or purified water to avoid waterborne illness.

 HIGH